 - What are the arrival and departure airports for my child’s trip?

-You will need to arrange transportation for your child to Barcelona-El Prat Airport (BCN) at trip start and from Milan Malpensa Airport (MXP) at trip end.
+You will need to arrange transportation for your child to Barcelona-El Prat Airport (BCN) at trip start and from Zurich Airport (ZRH) at trip end.
 We will provide more specific travel information once we have placed your child on a program.

 - How often will my child have access to showers and laundry?

 Groups typically shower and do laundry once a week.